kubecost/cost-analyzer-helm-chart/README.md

 # cost-analyzer helm chart
-Quickly install kube-state-metrics, prometheus, and grafana on your cluster with helm.
+Quickly install kube-state-metrics, prometheus, grafana, and the cost-analyzer app on your cluster with helm.
 Requires a helm installation.

 > kubectl apply -f helm.yaml